 After testing and a bit of reflection, this table is stylish and eye-catching, making it fun for kids.
 It's size and height prevent it from being used like the bigger camp tables it resembles, but it could serve as a side table or a mini cooking surface.
 If space is tight in your car for your upcoming road trip, but you still want to bring a hardtop table, this is a great choice.
 We strongly hesitate to call this model a backpacking table, but for a 1-2 day weekender with a short few miles hike in, this table could be a fun convenience to bring along.

-With sharp looks and an all-aluminum design, we feel this table is worth its retail price, especially when compared to the Helinox Table One, which comes with a price tag of $120.
-If you're in the market for a simple camp table that can also serve as a small cooking surface, this table is worth the cost.
-But for all-around use, its value fades.
+With sharp looks and an all-aluminum design, we feel this table has a relatively high price tag.
+If you're in the market for a simple camp table that can also serve as a small cooking surface, this table is perhaps worth it, though.

 There are many things we liked about this table: It's sturdy, steady, brightly colored, easy to set up or carry, and adequately priced.
 In the end, the only looming reservation we had was its use.
 It's too small to be practical for general campground use and too heavy and large for backcountry use.